-The Center is a private non-profit organization located at the Indian River Inlet in Delaware Seashore State Park near Rehoboth Beach, Delaware.
-The Center is a community-collaborative National Estuary Program that has successfully worked in partnership to protect and restore the Inland Bays since 1994.
-This is a full-time position with competitive benefits and salary dependent on candidate background and skills.
+The Center is a private non-profit organization located in Delaware Seashore State Park near Rehoboth Beach, Delaware.
+One of 28 National Estuary Programs, the Center has worked in partnership with the community to protect and restore the Inland Bays since 1994.
+This is a full-time position with competitive benefits and salary.
 This position will remain open until an appropriate candidate is selected; interviews will be arranged shortly after qualified applications are received.
 All qualified applicants will receive consideration without regard to race, color, national origin, sex, religion, age, disability, political belief, sexual orientation, gender identity, veteran or military status, genetic information and marital or familial status.

 A Master’s degree in natural resource management or environmental planning, biology, hydrogeology or a related field and two years resource management/planning experience is preferred.
-A Bachelor’s degree in any of the above disciplines and four years resource management/planning experience is the minimum requirement.
-Experience coordinating organizations to implement and report on plan implementation.
-Track record of successful grant solicitation and management.
+A Bachelor’s degree in any of the above disciplines and four years resource management/planning experience is required.
+Experience with environmental management plans, coordinating partner organizations, and successful grant solicitation and management.
 Demonstrated success in project management.
-The candidate must possess excellent communication skills, and strong interpersonal skills.
-Experience with partnership development, watershed models, and negotiation is preferred.
+The candidate must possess excellent communication and interpersonal skills.
+Experience with watershed models, nutrient cycling, and/or habitat restoration is preferred.

 General Description of the Position

 The Watershed Coordinator works under the supervision of the Executive Director and collaborates closely with Center staff.
-The Watershed Coordinator is an experienced planner who develops organizational partnerships that result in leveraged financial resources necessary for the large-scale implementation of the Inland Bays Comprehensive Conservation and Management Plan (CCMP) including the Inland Bays Pollution Control Strategy (PCS).
-He/she has a firm understanding of watershed ecology, particularly related to nutrient cycling, and works with the Science & Restoration Coordinator to ensure that best available science and technology drives plan implementation.
-The Watershed Coordinator develops operational plans for CCMP and PCS objectives, tracks and reports their progress, and coordinates their revision as necessary.
-This Watershed Coordinator has significant grant writing and grant administration responsibilities and may oversee contractors and/or an employee.
-The Coordinator has detailed knowledge of watershed pollution models and control techniques, writes or assists in writing ordinances relating to the CCMP, and can facilitate agreements.
+The Watershed Coordinator is an experienced planner who develops organizational partnerships that result in leveraged financial resources necessary for the implementation of the Inland Bays Comprehensive Conservation and Management Plan (CCMP).
+He/she understands watershed ecology and nutrient cycling, and works with the Science & Restoration Coordinator to ensure that best available science drives plan implementation.
+The Watershed Coordinator works with both municipal and agricultural sectors.
+They develop operational plans for pollution control and habitat restoration, tracks and reports their progress, and coordinates their revision as necessary.
+The Watershed Coordinator has significant grant writing and grant administration responsibilities and will oversee contractors and/or an employee.
+The Coordinator has knowledge of watershed pollution models and control techniques, environmental policies and ordinances, and can facilitate agreements.

 Principal Duties and Responsibilities

-- Works with a high degree of independence, while communicating and strategizing regularly with the Executive Director.
-Works in a team environment with staff and partners.
+- Works with a high degree of independence, while communicating and strategizing regularly with the Executive Director and Science & Restoration Coordinator.

 - May manage a small number of contractors or a staff person.

-- Responsible for the implementation, coordination, tracking, reporting, and occasional update of the CCMP and the PCS.
+- Responsible for the implementation, tracking, reporting, and update of the CCMP and related plans.

-- Develop and lead a CCMP Implementation Committee consisting of high-level staff of partner organizations responsible for the implementation of the CCMP and PCS.
+- Develop and lead a CCMP Implementation Committee consisting of high-level staff of conservation partner organizations.

 - Develop annual implementation action plans and commitments to meet interim implementation milestones.